Preheat oven to 350 degrees Fahrenheit.

 Add eggs slowly and mix.
 Scrape down the bowl with your spatula at least once and mix again.
-Add maple syrup and maple extract, mix, and add walnuts or walnut flour.
-Mix until just incorporated.
+Add almond and orange extract, mix.

 Add the flour in 2 or 3 stages to the bowl and mix on low speed for about 30 seconds to 1 minute, and observe the dough mixing.
 When it starts to come together and the dough clumps around the paddle attachment and peels away from the sides of the mixer, it should be the right texture.
-I used 6 cups of flour because my walnut mixture was moist, you may need to use less or even more.
 You can also test the dough by pinching it between your thumb and index finger.
 If it’s soft but not sticky, it’s just right.
 If it’s too sticky when you pinch it between your fingers, add flour, ¼ cup at a time, and mix until you’re happy with the texture.

 Roll the dough out between 2 large pieces of parchment paper.
 Place on a baking sheet and into the fridge or freezer for a minimum of 1 hour.